-Your bicycle's chain is continuously put through hell every time you take it out for a ride.
+Your bicycle's chain is continuously put through hell whenever you take it out for a ride.
 For every instance that you pedal it, at least 44,000 chain pieces continually go in the same motion, creating over 320,000 distinct occurrences of gliding surface friction.
 Just like any part of your bicycle, your bicycle chain can also wear out over time.

 You should also bring any personal identification if you need it for emergency purposes.
 Also, don't forget to charge your cell phone before putting it in your bag.